My Love Is Your Love World Tour

-The My Love Is Your Love World Tour (advertised as the World Tour 1999) was the eighth concert tour by American recording artist Whitney Houston.
+The My Love Is Your Love World Tour (advertised as the World Tour 1999) was the eighth concert tour by American singer Whitney Houston.
 The tour was in support of her fourth album, My Love Is Your Love (1998).
 Beginning in the summer of 1999, the tour played over 60 shows in Europe and North America.
 The tour marked Houston's final concert appearances in North America.